musty-codified/practical-challenge/README.md

 ---

-### Authentication and Authorization
-Uses Spring Security with JWT for stateless authentication and authorization.

----

-### Deployment
+## Deployment ##
 The application can be deployed on any Java Servlet container, or docker containers.

 ---

 ## Running the server locally ##
 *  Ensure Maven is installed and running on your machine before you run this service.
-* **Clone the repository:** git clone [practical-challenge-repository]://github.com/musty-codified/practical-challenge.git
+* **Clone the repository:** git clone [repo-link](https://github.com/musty-codified/practical-challenge.git)

-*   cd loan-mgt-service
+-      cd loan-mgt-service
-*  ** Configure Environment: Update application.yml with your PostgreSQL and Memcached configurations:
+*  Configure Environment: Update application.yml with your PostgreSQL and Memcached configurations:
 * **Build the project using maven:** mvn clean install
 * **Run the application from the command line:** mvn spring-boot:run
 * **Access APIs: Swagger documentation is available at: http://localhost:8080/swagger-ui.html**

-### Explanation of Design Decisions
+## Explanation of Design Decisions ##

 ---
 1. Microservice Architecture
    Why: The architecture ensures modularity, scalability, and independent deployment.
    Trade-offs: Increased complexity in inter-service communication and management.
 2. Database Design